 Examples of bank fraud crimes include the following:

 - Check forgery – Deliberately tampering with the details written on a check such as changing the amount or altering names or forging a signature.

 - Internet fraud – Posing as a financial institution online or creating a website for a nonexistent institution and convincing people to send money to you.

 - Fraudulent loan – Withholding or falsifying required information on a loan application.
 This may involve lying about your income, identity, or employment.
 You can also be charged with fraud if you apply for a loan and file for bankruptcy immediately after.

 Most banks are backed by the federal government.
 This means bank fraud is usually a federal crime.
 Being charged with it could leave you owing thousands or millions in restitution and spending decades in jail.

-Fight bank fraud charges with the help of experienced Atlanta defense attorney Richard Grossman.
+Fight bank fraud charges with the help of experienced Atlanta defense attorney Jeff Manciagli.
 Call today for a free consultation.